urbanware-org/wideredist/README.md

 Instead of returning an HTTP error, the server redirects to a web page which tells that the user agent is missing.
 Therefore, `wget` downloads that HTML file instead of any definition file.
 So, it fetches the wrong file which succeeds and this leads to the incorrect output.

-Newer versions of *WiDeRedist* provide a user agent string which fixes the problem.
-Furthermore, it is customizable inside the server side config file.
+Newer versions of *WiDeRedist* provide a user agent string (customizable inside the server side config file) which fixes the problem.
+Furthermore, there also is a file size verification of the downloaded files.

 [Top](#wideredist-)